diegocomesana/factable/README.md

 - Factable pretends to help you build tests as soo as possible.
 - Factable likes and promotes TDD and BDD.
 - Factable loves Funcional Programming (pure functions, inmutability) and pretends to be a tool that promotes its best practices and help be aware of its benefits.
+- Factable tests are not perfect and not always pass